MutibwaHadrian/alx-system_engineering-devops/0x01-variables_if_else_while/README.md

 7-print_tebahpla.c -  This program prints the lowercase alphabet in reverse, followed by a new line.

 8-print_base16.c - This program prints all the numbers of base 16 in lowercase, followed by a new line.

-9-print_comb.c -This program prints all possible combinations of single-digit numbers.